Top 10 TV Shows of 1973: Nielsen Ratings & Prime-Time Takeover

 That visual identity mattered.
 By the early 70s, viewers were not only responding to reliable structure.
 They were also responding to shows that felt distinctive and contemporary.
 Hawaii Five-O delivered both.
 It had command, urgency, and a polish that helped it stand apart from the pack.

-In the broader top-10 story, it represents the sleek side of the decade’s transition: modern crime TV that still fits inside mainstream network appeal.
+In the broader top-10 story, it represents the sleek side of the decade’s transition: modern crime TV with enough style and authority to help explain why cop shows ruled so much of 1970s television.

 #2 — Sanford and Son